DepriFromEarth/dodsfig/.github/CONTRIBUTING.md

 After the results are positive with the local bot match, measure your average FPS in a filled casual match.

-## Developer note
-Day of Defeat: Source doesn't get updates so I will add what I think will be needed.

 ## Code of Conduct